-The Government has now announced that the moratorium on the forfeiture of business tenancies will be further extended until 31 March 2021.
+The Government has now announced that the moratorium on the forfeiture of business tenancies will be further extended until 30 June 2021.
 Powers remain available in the Act for further extensions beyond this date.

 What tenancies do the restrictions apply to?

 The Act states that the restrictions benefit any business tenancy to which Part 2 of the Landlord and Tenant Act 1954 (“the 1954 Act”) applies.
-The Explanatory Notes accompanying the Act confirm that the Government intended it to also apply to leases where the protection of the 1954 Act is excluded.
+The Explanatory Notes accompanying the Act confirm that the Government intends it to also apply to leases where the protection of the 1954 Act is excluded.
 The provisions also seek to cover lawful subtenants.